DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. READ THE FULL DISCLOSURE FOR MORE INFO. ALL AFFILIATE LINKS ARE MARKED #ad

 Try to spend time on a personal piece unrelated to your current work.

 Write deeply and vulnerably, possibly through a character’s monologue, to express a feeling you find daunting.

 This exercise helps you delve deeper into writing and may inspire future stories or characters.

 “Divorce yourself from your ego.
 I feel like the best art really comes from passion and purpose and the need to say something, and I think the greatest dragon you have to slay is your own ego, your own need to be worshipped and celebrated and that’s just not where the best art comes from.
 I would say attack the blank page with humility and celebration and curiosity and imagination and joy.
 Ego is not going to give you any of those things.”

-This is great advice that goes hand in hand with the previous tips as well.
 We all want to be known as great writers, but wanting to be a great writer doesn’t make you a great writer.

 Instead of focusing on how you want your scripts to be received, this advice asks you to focus on the passion and purpose behind what you are doing.